amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

   // ...
 ```

-You can find more illustrstions of usage in the [test cases](https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/graphs/graph.spec.js).
+You can find more illustrations of usage in the [test cases](https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/graphs/graph.spec.js).
 Let's move on to the DFS!

 ## Depth-first search (DFS)  - Graph search